badb0ol/newWebsite/README.md

 # newWebsite
-Simple art galery trying to be completed using ONLY html and css
+Simple art galery trying to be completed using only html and css